Superrehtard/old_diaspora_wiki/Community-supported-pods.md

    * Maintained by: Rachael B
        * Contact: hello [at] pod [dot] im
    * Operating system: Ubuntu LTS 10.04.2
+   * Comments: Please email for an invite.
+I try to keep the pod as stable as possible but please remember that the site may be taken down, accounts closed, or data lost.
+Use at your own risk!

 * [[http://denizencity.com]]  [[http://denizencity.com/apple-touch-icon.png|height=30px]]
     * Opened: 16/09/2010